DV

 Strategy & risk

-MAIN is a business development company, while OBDC is a business development company.
-Beta is 0.728 for MAIN and 0.667 for OBDC, indicating OBDC is less volatile relative to the market.
+MAIN is a business development company built around BDC exposure, while OBDC is a business development company built around BDC exposure.
+Beta is 0.723 for MAIN and 0.669 for OBDC, making OBDC the less volatile of the two by this measure.

 Enjoyed this page?